neyob1/ActiveDirectoryLab/README.md

 ### 7. Resetting AD Passwords

-#### Overview

-Account lockout policies are commonly used in enterprise environments to prevent unauthorized access and brute-force login attempts.
+Overview: Account lockout policies are commonly used in enterprise environments to prevent unauthorized access and brute-force login attempts.
 In this lab, an account lockout threshold was configured through Group Policy to simulate a security control used in real-world Active Directory environments.

 After three failed login attempts, the user account becomes locked and requires administrative intervention to regain access.